-Formula Student is an international student competition in which student teams design, construct, test and race with prototypes of racing cars.
+Formula Student is an international student competition in which student teams design, construct, test, and race with prototypes of racing cars.
 Cars and their production are evaluated through a series of rules determined by IMECHE (Institution of Mechanical Engineers) and SAE (Association of Automotive Engineers).

 FS is one of the most prestigious competitions in which student teams demonstrate theoretical knowledge in action.
 The first FS competition was held in 1981 under the organization of SAE.
 For the next 18 years, the competition was held in the USA, but due to its popularity, the project was extended to Great Britain, Australia, Japan, and then to some of the European countries.
 It came to Croatia in 2017 under the name FS Alpe Adria.
-The purpose of Formula Student is to provide engineering students a platform on which they can construct, experience and learn.
+The purpose of Formula Student is to provide engineering students with a platform on which they can construct, experience, and learn.
 Participation provides a unique opportunity in which theoretical knowledge is demonstrated in action.
-The project is a transition platform for final year students to their future employer and a "ticket" to the world of engineers, which combines practical experience, communication skills and business planning.
+The project is a transition platform for final year students to their future employers and a “ticket” to the world of engineers, which combines practical experience, communication skills, and business planning.

 About Formula Student Alpe Adria

 Formula Student Alpe Adria is part of the international educational project Formula Student, which aims to educate students, develop new technologies, expand the STEM area and networking.
 FS Alpe Adria is an official competition (since 2022) and the only competition of its kind in the region.
 The competition attracts numerous European and global teams, all with the aim of self-promotion and promoting STEM areas, student activism and business networking.
-Domestic audience, as well as foreign ones, get the opportunity to get acquainted with the charms of the Formula Student world.
+Domestic audiences, as well as foreign ones, get the opportunity to get acquainted with the charms of the Formula Student world.
 Students get the opportunity to connect and exchange experiences in order to rank better in the labor market in the near future.
 Also, competitors have the opportunity to learn from top experts from the automotive industry since the judges come from world-renowned automotive companies.
 According to the number of experts from Formula 1 and the automotive industry, the FSAA is at the very top of Formula Student.
 The importance of the project lies in creating opportunities for young enthusiasts who are the future of the STEM area.

 Evolution of FS Alpe Adria

 The first event was held in late September 2017 with the idea of joining regional teams and companies.
-Teams from Rijeka, Zagreb, Split, Belgrade, Ljubljana and Maribor attended, and the race was held on the karting track Bura in Rijeka.
-Teams competed in three disciplines; Acceleration, Autocross and Endurance Race.
+Teams from Rijeka, Zagreb, Split, Belgrade, Ljubljana, and Maribor attended, and the race was held on the karting track Bura in Rijeka.
+Teams competed in three disciplines; Acceleration, Autocross, and Endurance Race.
 The event lasted for 2 days and was attended by more than 100 people.

 The second event was held at the end of August on the same track as the previous year, but this time with more registered teams.
-9 teams participated; Rijeka, Zagreb, Ljubljana, Maribor, Belgrade, Split and three new teams from Sofia, Mostar and Podgorica.
+9 teams participated; Rijeka, Zagreb, Ljubljana, Maribor, Belgrade, Split, and three new teams from Sofia, Mostar, and Podgorica.
 This time, students also competed in 2 additional static disciplines; Business plan and Engineering design, just like official FS competitions.
-The organizers of the event were alumni members of the Formula Student teams from Croatia, Serbia and Austria, and the co-organizer was the Technical Faculty of the University of Rijeka.
+The organizers of the event were alumni members of the Formula Student teams from Croatia, Serbia, and Austria, and the co-organizer was the Technical Faculty of the University of Rijeka.

 The third event was held on August 26-29, 2021. in Novi Marof on the karting track St Rauš organized by the Varaždin association FSAA.
-The event lasted 4 days, was attended by 37 teams from 15 European countries, numerous judges from the top of the automotive industry and Formula 1 and, according to estimates, more than 5,000 spectators.
+The event lasted 4 days and was attended by 37 teams from 15 European countries, numerous judges from the top of the automotive industry and Formula 1, and, according to estimates, more than 5,000 spectators.
 The previous event was a turning point for the Croatian Formula Student mission and, ultimately, resulted in recognition from the main organization of the FS competition.
-By investing in attractiveness and quality, increasing number of judges from renowned companies (such as Porsche Motorsport, Porsche Engineering, Ferrari, Mercedes-Benz AG, Aston Martin Lagonda, Hyundai Motorsport), we have reached the very top of the Formula Student competition and there is a visible growth.
+By investing in attractiveness and quality, increasing number of judges from renowned companies (such as Porsche Motorsport, Porsche Engineering, Ferrari, Mercedes-Benz AG, Aston Martin Lagonda, and Hyundai Motorsport), we have reached the very top of the Formula Student competition and there is a visible growth.

 After three events, this year’s edition will be the first official one.
 The expected number of registered teams exceeds 50, which means more than 1,000 students from all over the world.
 The venue is the karting track St Rauš in Novi Marof, as previous year, and will last five days (August 23 – August 28) in order to give teams more time for technical inspections so that the number of cars participating in the race would be higher.